Division of Research and Graduate Studies

 Credit by Examination.
 Credit by examination for coursework may be used to fulfill prerequisites, but may not be applied toward the graduate degree program.

 CR/NC Grading.
 Graduate students may not elect to take a course for a CR grade to fulfill either prerequisite or major program requirements unless the course is only available for CR/NC grading.
-A maximum of 6 units of CR-graded coursework may be applied to a 30-unit graduate degree program and a maximum of 12 units of CR-graded coursework may be applied to a 60-unit program.
+A maximum of 6 units of CR-graded coursework may be applied to a 30-unit graduate degree program and a maximum of 12 units of CR-graded coursework (one-fifth of the total program units) may be applied to a 60-unit program.
 Some programs allow no CR-graded courses to be counted toward fulfillment of their degree requirements.

 Outdated Courses.
 Courses older than five years may not be included on the Petition of Advancement to Candidacy and used to fulfill requirements toward the master's degree.